and-why/andysmith-is-next/posts/set-up-next-js-with-firebase-authentication.md

 ---
-title: Set up Next JS with firebase authentication
+title: Set up Next.js with firebase authentication
 date: '2021-07-27'
 excerpt: 'A simple straight to the point guide to setting up firebase authentication for Next.js.'
 ---

 ## Set up Firebase

 Go to [firebase.google.com](https://firebase.google.com) and create a new Firebase database.

 Go to Authentication in the navigation menu and choose Get Started.

 We'll start with Google's sign-in provider, as it's the simplest.
 GitHub also make the experience pretty easy.
 Facebook and Twitter have a few extra requirements, like having a privacy policy and T&Cs, but if you want to start here you can simply put in a fake URL to get past that requirement.

 As we're going with Google, choose Google from the list and enable it.
 Choose a Project public facing name, this will appear on the popup, so make it user friendly.
 Also choose a support email and hit save.

 We also need to make sure we have allowed certain domains to have access, in development that's usually Localhost, which should already be in the authorised domains, if you already have a domain picked out for your app, add that to the authorised domains so you don't forget.
 I can't tell you the number of times I've launched something and it's broken when live and the amount of time it takes to remember this is the issue.

 Now that's sorted, click the settings cog in the Firebase menu, and create a new Web App.
 Name the app and take note of the apiKey, authDomain and projectId.
 That's all we need for authentication.
 At the moment, at least.

 ## Save credentials

-For safety, we'll put this into our *.env.local* files.
+For safety, we'll put this into our _.env.local_ files.
 These need to be on the client side, as we'll be making the calls by the client.
-So they have to be named with *NEXT_PUBLIC* at the beginning.
-I named mine: *NEXT_PUBLIC_FIREBASE_API_KEY, NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN, NEXT_PUBLIC_FIREBASE_PROJECT_ID*.
+So they have to be named with _NEXT_PUBLIC_ at the beginning.
+I named mine: _NEXT_PUBLIC_FIREBASE_API_KEY, NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN, NEXT_PUBLIC_FIREBASE_PROJECT_ID_.

-Save your *.env.local* file and restart your dev environment.
+Save your _.env.local_ file and restart your dev environment.

-We'll need to *npm install firebase* to get the functions within our Next JS app.
+We'll need to _npm install firebase_ to get the functions within our Next JS app.

 ## Initialising Firebase

 Back in our apps codebase, we need to initialise Firebase.
-We'll do this by creating a *firebase.js* file.
+We'll do this by creating a _firebase.js_ file.
 I like to put this in a lib folder.
-So */lib/firebase.js*.
+So _/lib/firebase.js_.

 In here we need to initialise the app by using the following code.
 This essentially calls to Firebase with our secret credentials and creates a firebase function, which we'll export as our default: